Mark Batterson

 Mark Batterson (born November 5, 1969, in Minneapolis, Minnesota) is an American pastor and author.
 Batterson serves as lead pastor of National Community Church in Washington, D.C.
 NCC was recognized as one of the Most Innovative and Most Influential Churches in America by Outreach Magazine in 2008.
 Batterson is also the author of the books Win the Day, In a Pit with a Lion on a Snowy Day, and Wild Goose Chase.
 Batterson's New York Times bestseller The Circle Maker: Praying Circles Around Your Biggest Dreams and Greatest Fears was released in December 2011.

 Background

 He was raised in Naperville, Illinois having been born in Minneapolis, Minnesota.
-Batterson first went to the University of Chicago via a scholarship to major in pre-law and playing basketball.
+Batterson first went to the University of Chicago via a scholarship to major in pre-law and play basketball.
 He was called to full-time ministry, which led to a move to Central Bible College in Springfield, Missouri.

 Personal

 Batterson has a Doctor of Ministry (D.Min.) degree from Regent University.
 Batterson also has two master's degrees from Trinity Evangelical Divinity School in Chicago, Illinois, and a bachelor's degree from Central Bible College in Springfield, Missouri.
 He is a graduate of Naperville (Illinois) Central High School.